wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 * Each move contains a position (start and end).
 * There are spaces located on the board.
 * Pieces move on these spaces.
 The two types of pieces are pawns and kings.

+All of these entities and relationships are shown in the domain model.

 ### &nbsp;Overview of Major Domain Areas